 Your J-1 program end date on your current DS2019 is the last day of exams for your final semester taking classes at GMU while in the U.S. If you will finish your GMU classes in an earlier semester, or plan to complete any remaining classes online after returning home, please let us know.
-OIPS will need to shorten your program end date on your DS2019 form and your 30-day grace period will begin after your updated J-1 program end date.
+OIPS will need to shorten your program end date on your DS2019 form to reflect the last semester or summer term that you were enrolled in-person classes.
+Your 30-day grace period will begin after your updated J-1 program end date.